sebastienrousseau/shokunin/README.md

 ### Platform support

-`Shokunin Static Site Generator` is supported and tested on the following platforms:
+`Shokunin Static Site Generator` is supported and tested on the following platforms and architectures as part of our [CI/CD pipeline][11].

+This list is based on the [Rust Platform Support][17] list.

 #### Tier 1 platforms

+Rust Tier 1 targets are officially supported and guaranteed to work.

 | | Operating System | Target | Description |
 | --- | --- | --- | --- |